great-expectations/great_expectations/docs/features/validation.rst

 *****************************

-The easiest way to review Validation Results is to view them from your local Data Docs site, where you can also conveniently view Profiling Results and Expectation Suites.
+The easiest way to review Validation Results is to view them from your local Data Docs site, where you can also conveniently view Expectation Suites and with additional configuration, Profiling Results (see :ref:`data_docs_site_configuration`).
 Out of the box, Great Expectations Data Docs is configured to compile a local data documentation site when you start a new project by running ``great_expectations init``.
-By default, this local site is saved to the ``uncommitted/data_docs/local_site/`` directory of your project.
+By default, this local site is saved to the ``uncommitted/data_docs/local_site/`` directory of your project and will contain pages for Expectation Suites \
+and Validation Results.

 If you would like to review the raw validation results in JSON format, the default Validation Results directory is ``uncommitted/validations/``.
 Note that by default, Data Docs will only compile Validation Results located in this directory.